 What are some of your other highlights from the past year?

 I think it has been a long journey.
-This year marks out first anniversary since we launched operations in October 2019 after our 6-week pilot with over 90 people donating recyclables for health care access.
-User growth and traction has remained huge.
-Our work has been recognised by UN Habitat, UNAIDS, World Bank and many other institutions.
-With the right support we hope to scale and replicate SOSO CARE in Africa and Asia where there is urgent need for sustainable health intervention.
+This year marks the first anniversary since we launched operations in October 2019 after our 6-week pilot with over 90 people donating recyclables for health care access.
+User growth and traction have remained huge.
+Our work has been recognized by UN-Habitat, UNAIDS, World Bank, and many other institutions.
+With the right support, we hope to scale and replicate SOSO CARE in Africa and Asia where there is an urgent need for sustainable health intervention.